 In 1870, Alfred Russell Wallace proved the curvature of the Earth and answered the challenge put forward by a flat-Earther, John Hampden.

-Hampden was a disciple of Rowbotham, who was a big influence on flat-Earth movement back in the day.
+Hampden was a disciple of Rowbotham, who was a significant influence on flat-Earth movement back in the day.
 Rowbotham had previously used the Bedford Canal to prove the non-existence of Earth’s curvature.
 He looked through a telescope from one end of the canal and was able to observe boats on the other end.

 - He raised the entire experiment by 13 ft 3 in (4 m) above water.
 In contrast, Rowbotham did his experiment only 8 in (20 cm) above water.